rowan-sl/trifit/README.md

 ### Output formats

 you can also specify a file to write the result to, and its format with `--format`. available formats are `svg`, `image` (type determined by file extension), and `mindustry`

+when outputing to the `mindustry` format, it will produce multiple files if it gets too long. it will draw to the `display1` output.

 ### Visualizations